Unified clipboard

 | Super + Ctrl + V | Clipboard history |

-The one exception to this uniformity is the file manager (Nautilus).
+The two exceptions to this uniformity is the file manager (Nautilus) and AI Agent CLIs (OpenCode, Claude Code).
 There you'll unfortunately have to make do with Ctrl + C/X/V for clipboard operations.

 Clipboard history